jamezilla0/pokedex-api/README.md

 IMPORTANT: don't run `npm install` from your host machine, use `docker/bin/pm install` instead, otherwise OS-specific package bindings and binaries may not work in the docker image.

-## Technologies

-RethinkDB may be too much for this project, which won't use the real-time potential of this NoSQL database, but it has been chosen because of the possibilities and flexibility it offers compared to MongoDB and others.

 ## API Reference